CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 @image html Motor_Controller.png "Figure XXX: Motor Controller Task Logic Diagram" width=500

 ## State Observer
 Using the data from Romi's sensors, the state observer (@c Observer.py) estimates Romi’s current state such that behavioral decisions can be made based on Romi’s current position and orientation.
-To obtain state estimation, two approaches were considered: the fourth-order Runge-Kutta solver or descretizing Romi’s state space.
-The Runge-Kutta method was not chosen since it was determined that the frequency at which it would have to run would impose too significant of a computational load on the Romi's multitasking system.
+To obtain state estimation, two approaches were considered: the fourth-order Runge-Kutta solver or discretizing Romi’s state space.
+The Runge-Kutta method was not chosen since it was determined that the frequency at which it would have to run would impose too significant of a computational load on Romi's multitasking system.
 Instead, Romi’s state space was discretized using control theory techniques and Matlab’s @c c2d() functionality.
 Further elaboration on the discretization process can be found in the Analysis section.

 @image html Observer.png "Figure XXX: Observer Task Logic Diagram" width=500